 - Hampden-Sydney College – L.D.H.

 Ben is married to Pui, and they spend their time living in Georgia and Thailand.
-Ben has two sons: Benjamin, 32, who lives in Hollywood and is an actor, and Adam, 30, completed three tours in Iraq with the USMC, works as a Lt. in the Navy and is a United Methodist Pastor now living in Decatur, GA with his wife Sarah and their two sons.
+Ben has two sons: Benjamin, who lives in Hollywood and is an actor, and Adam, a Major and Methodist Minister, who has three sons and one daughter.